Th3Shadowbroker/tiny/README.md

 ## Tiny
-Tiny is a minimalistic REST service for url shortening.
+Tiny is a minimalistic REST service for url shortening, written in TypeScript.

 ### Requirements
 - Node.js v14.15.4+